NAFTeam/NAFF/docs/src/Guides/5 Components.md

     await channel.send("Look, Buttons!", components=components)
     ```

+=== ":three: With only one component"
+    If you only have **one** component, you do not need to worry about the layout at all and can simply pass it.
+    We will put it in an `ActionRow` behind the scenes.

+    ```python
+    components = Button(
+        style=ButtonStyles.GREEN,
+        label="Click Me",
+    )

+    await channel.send("Look, Buttons!", components=components)
+    ```

+For simplicity's sake, example three will be used for all examples going forward.

 If you want to delete components, you need to pass `components=[]` to `.edit()`.

 ## You Have To Button Up